Steven Spielberg might gender-swap Indiana Jones, but as Indiana Joan — and OMG dude, you almost had it right

 But, my man, calling the character *Indiana Joan* is just not how gender-swapping works.

 Anyone who has seen even one Indiana Jones movie (let alone created all of them) knows Ford’s character is Dr. Henry Walton “Indiana” Jones, Jr., professor of archaeology.
 Making the character a woman wouldn’t have any effect on the last name…so, why does Spielberg feel the need to emphasize the character’s gender in her name?

-Twitter couldn’t help but poke fun, too:
+Twitter couldn’t help but poke fun, too: false